 But instead of displaying all that data which the vast majority of us don't know what to do with, Stryd presents us with just one number: power.
 This, along with the heart rate data, is sent via ANT+ or Bluetooth (simultaneously) to an external device that records the activity.

-It's all quite simple elements, right?
-True, but Stryd's magic doesn't lie in revolutionary hardware (which would also be accompanied by a "revolutionary" price), but in the algorithms they have created to generate that power data where the magic is.
+It's all pretty simple stuff, right?
+True, but the magic of Stryd does not lie in a revolutionary hardware (which would also be accompanied by a "revolutionary" price), but it is the algorithms they have created to generate that power data where the magic is.

 But remember, this pulse sensor is the first device they launched on the marketHowever, the reason for telling you all this is so that you and I can start from the same point.

 As you have seen, Stryd is the first running power meter.
 It measures more than a dozen metrics determining sports performance capacity, technique and muscle strength; in addition to measuring environmental variables.
 It will take into account variables such as rhythm, cadence, vertical oscillation, time in contact with the ground, impact, etc. All these are metrics that are already known by all of you through other products, for example Garmin's career dynamics.

 Where Stryd's magic lies is that they are able to work with all of these variables (and a few others like weight, height, altitude, etc.) and translate it all into one number.
 A power data will indicate if you are training at the right intensity on a particular day, regardless of external variables (like slopes, softer terrain, or differences in temperature).
 Not only that, that power data will also serve to know if specific running technique and strength exercises are improving your efficiency as a runner.